ga-wdi-boston/wdi_3_ruby_hw_sinatra_twitter/assignment.md

 ## Activity:

 * Create a Sinatra application that fulfills the needs of the user story listed above
+* The /tweets route should *optionally* accept a username as a parameter.
+Refer to the Sinatra docs for how to do optional parameters
 * No CSV files needed
 * If the bonus requirements of TV Series are stored
 * Add a logo to your site as a static image stored in the /public directory